 (2) Provided that an institution has submitted an application for a renewal of certification that is materially complete at least 90 days prior to the expiration of its current period of participation, the institution's existing certification will be extended on a month to month basis following the expiration of the institution's period of participation until the end of the month in which the Secretary issues a decision on the application for recertification.

+(3) In the event that the Secretary does not make a determination to grant or deny certification within 12 months of the expiration of its current period of participation, the institution shall automatically be granted renewal of certification, which may be provisional.

 * * *

 (c) Provisional certification.
 (1)(i) The Secretary may provisionally certify an institution if—

 (A) The institution seeks initial participation in a Title IV, HEA program;